Huy-DNA/MPiSC/report/chapters/background/index.typ

 5. Process 2 `CAS(memory location, A, B)` so that resources associated with `A` are no longer valid.
 6. Process 3 `CAS(memory location, B, A)` and allocates new resources associated with `A`.
 7. Process 1 continues and `CAS(memory location, A, new value)` relying on the fact that the old resources associated with `A` are still valid while in fact they aren't.
+ABA problem arises fundamentally because most algorithms assume a memory location is not accessed if its value is unchanged.

 To safe-guard against ABA problem, one must ensure that between the time a process reads out a value from a shared memory location and the time it calls CAS on that location, there's no possibility another process has CAS-ed the memory location to the same value.
 Some notable schemes are *monotonic version tag* (@michael-scott) and *hazard pointer* (@hazard-pointer).